wonjune-kang/llm-speech-summarization/README.md

 pip install -r requirements.txt
 ```

+**Note:** Because of how often HuggingFace updates the Llama code in ```transformers```, training and inference can be sensitive to the specific version of the package that you are using.
+Please make sure to use the exact dependencies specified in the requirements file!

 ## Pre-trained model weights

-The pre-trained audio encoder checkpoint can be downloaded from the following Google Drive link:
+The pre-trained audio encoder checkpoint (HuBERT for either MiniChat or Llama 3.2) can be downloaded from Google Drive:

 **[Google Drive Link](https://drive.google.com/drive/folders/1o363nAqpyP80tivFNdjmyyoWGCLUeHZS?usp=sharing)**

 ## Inference

 You can perform inference using ```inference.py```.
-The script enables text response generation using MiniChat given:
+The script enables text response generation using the selected LLM given:

 1. A regular text prompt, using ```generate_text_response```
 2. A speech prompt, using ```generate_audio_response```
 3. A combination of both, using ```generate_audio_response``` while specifying ```additional_text_prompt```.
 For example, to summarize a speech utterance, you could feed its audio into ```audio``` and set ```additional_text_prompt``` as the prompt for summarization (e.g., "Summarize the following article in 3 sentences or less: ")

-When using the pre-trained audio encoder weights from Google Drive, make sure to use ```config/config_full.yaml``` as the config file.
+When using the pre-trained audio encoder weights from Google Drive, make sure to use either ```config/minichat_hubert.yaml``` or ```config/llama3_hubert.yaml``` as the config file.

 For example, after downloading the audio encoder checkpoint, you can run inference using a speech utterance in a file named ```test.wav``` as the prompt by running the following:

 ```
 python inference.py \
-  -c config/config_full.yaml \
+  -c config/llama3_hubert.yaml \
   -g 0 \
-  -p speech_llm_audio_encoder.pt \
+  -p llama3_hubert_audio_encoder.pt \
   -a test.wav
 ```